Reginald042/AI-Sales-Support-Telegram-Chatbot/README.md

 🔀 Intelligent routing with n8n AI Agent and IF nodes

 ## Workflow

-1.Customer sends a message through Telegram.
+1. Customer sends a message through Telegram.

-2.Telegram Trigger starts the workflow.
+2. Telegram Trigger starts the workflow.

-3.AI Agent determines the customer's intent.
+3. The AI Agent determines the customer's intent.

-4.The AI queries either:
+4. The AI queries one of the following tools:
- -Product Tool (Supabase SQL)
+   - Product Tool (Supabase SQL)
- -FAQ Tool (Supabase SQL)
+   - FAQ Tool (Supabase SQL)
- -Order Tool (Google Sheets) when an order is confirmed.
+   - Order Tool (Google Sheets)

-5.IF Node evaluates the AI Agent's output.
+5. The IF node evaluates the AI Agent's output.

-6.If the request is an enquiry:
+6. If the request is an enquiry:
- -The workflow follows the False branch.
+   - The workflow follows the **False** branch.
- -The chatbot replies directly to the customer on Telegram.
+   - The chatbot replies directly to the customer on Telegram.

-7.If the request is an order:
+7. If the request is an order:
- -The workflow follows the True branch.
+   - The workflow follows the **True** branch.
- -Retrieves the newly created order from Google Sheets.
+   - Retrieves the newly created order from Google Sheets.
- -Maps the order details.
+   - Maps the order details.
- -Sends a Gmail notification to the sales team.
+   - Sends a Gmail notification to the sales team.
- -Sends an order confirmation to the customer on Telegram.
+   - Sends an order confirmation to the customer on Telegram.

 ## Tech Stack
 n8n
 Groqchat model